 Stephen is CEO and Chairman of Discovery Insurance Company, Hill Realty, and Mother Earth Brewing, all in Kinston.
-He is a former president of the Community Council for the Arts (Lenoir County), and is past chairman of Arendell Parrott Academy.
-He is in the process of the revitalization of his sixth building in downtown Kinston.
+He is a former president of the Community Council for the Arts (Lenoir County) and is past chairman of Arendell Parrott Academy.
+He is in the process revitalizing his sixth building in downtown Kinston.
 Stephen has been designated a 2013 North Carolina Mainstreet Champion by the North Carolina Department of Commerce.
 Stephen graduated from Lee's McRae College in Banner Elk and attended Appalachian State University.
-After college, Stephen worked for the United States Congress where he met his lovely wife Holly.
+After college, Stephen worked for the United States Congress where he met his lovely wife, Holly.

 Chad Cheek, Winston-Salem

-Chad Cheek is the owner of Elephant In The Room (www.elephantintheroom.com ), a design and brand consultancy in Winston-Salem.
-Elephant In The Room specializes in graphic design, brand development and creation in addition to various brand communication solutions.
+Chad is the owner of Elephant in the Room, a design and brand consultancy in Winston-Salem.
+Elephant in the Room specializes in brand development, graphic design and creation in addition to various brand communication solutions.
 Chad has over 20 years of brand marketing and strategic business development experience.
 He has been active in several community organizations over the years.
 He currently serves on the Board of Trustees for the Arts Council of Winston-Salem/Forsyth County and the Community Advisory Board of 88.5 WFFD (Wake Forest University NPR member station).
 Chad is a Winston-Salem native and holds an M.B.A. from Wake Forest University.

-Born in Raleigh, Jerry grew up in Vance County, returning to Raleigh where he graduated from NC State in 1964.
-Before retirement in 2007, Jerry was chairman of FMI, management consultants and investment bankers to the engineering and construction industry.
-Jerry has served on the boards of Arts NC State and JC Raulston Arboretum; he is currently vice chair for the NC State University Foundation and co-chair of the Capital Campaign for the Gregg Museum of Art & Design at NC State.
-He is an enthusiast for the arts in most any form and both he and his wife Nina are painters.
+Born in Raleigh, Jerry grew up in Vance County, returning to Raleigh where he graduated from North Carolina State University in 1964.
+Before retirement in 2007, Jerry was chairman of FMI, management consultants and investment bankers for the engineering and construction industry.
+Jerry has served on the boards of Arts NC State and JC Raulston Arboretum; he is currently vice chair for the N.C.
+State University Foundation and co-chair of the Capital Campaign for the Gregg Museum of Art & Design at N.C.
+State.
+He is an enthusiast for the arts in most any form, and both he and his wife Nina are painters.
 They have two adult children and four grandchildren.

 Eddy McGee is the Executive Director of the Stokes County Arts Council where he has served since 2004.
-He is currently pursuing a master’s degree in non-profit management from Grace College of Indiana and has also completed undergraduate and graduate degrees in business management.
-He currently serves on the Board of Directors of ARTS NC and the King Chamber of Commerce.
+He recently completed his master’s degree in Nonprofit Management from Grace College of Indiana and currently serves on the Board of Directors of ARTS NC, a statewide advocacy organization for the arts.
 He is a former USPTA Tennis Teaching Professional, has been featured in Southern Living Magazine for his Cream Cheese Pound Cake recipe, and sang in the motion picture Junebug starring Amy Adams and filmed in North Carolina.
-He is married to Anna McGee, a Teacher Coach with Stokes County Schools, and they currently reside in Rural Hall, North Carolina.
+He is married to Anna McGee, the Director of K-5 Education/AIG with Stokes County Schools.
+They reside in Rural Hall, North Carolina.

 Jean McLaughlin, Little Switzerland